MakeSchool-Tutorials/Tweet-Generator/P7-Hash-Table/content.md

 Where to Go From Here
 ==
 Finished already?
 Is your code clean, readable, and well tested?
 No?
 Ok, go do that first.
 Then, expand the interface for your hash table to match that of [Python's built in dictionary](https://docs.python.org/2.7/library/stdtypes.html#mapping-types-dict).
-Your hash table should support many of the most commonly used features of a regular dictionary.
+Your hash table should support many of the most commonly used features of a regular dictionary, like the `items` method to get a list all keys and values.

+Consider how you calculate the **length** of the hash table.
+Do you traverse through all buckets each time the `length` method is called?
+Is this efficient?
+Is it necessary?
+Consider an alternative approach that doesn't require bucket traversal and implement it.
+Benchmark its running time against the first approach on small hash tables and large ones.

+Want to make your `HashTable` class more convenient to use?
+Add methods so that it can be used as an [iterable](https://wiki.python.org/moin/Iterator), like in a `for` loop like this:

+	roman = HashTable()
+	roman.set('I', 1)
+	roman.set('V', 5)
+	roman.set('X', 10)
+	for key, value in roman:
+		print key, value

+Need another challenge?
+Read about some of the other techniques for [collision resolution](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution) structure and implement it in your `HashTable` class.
+What advantages and disadvantages does this approach have over chaining with linked lists?